jangabrielsson/EventRunner/README.md

 ```
 Something that would be impossible in the normal model as each 'handler' would be called in a new instance.

 Events are table structures with a 'type' key, which is true for Fibaro's own events.
-However, the framework allows for posting user defined events with 'Event:post(event[,time])'
+However, the framework allows for posting user defined events with 'Event.post(event[,time])'
 The optional 'time' parameter specifies a time in the future that the event should be posted (if omitted it is posted imediatly).
 This turn the framework into a programming model.
 Ex. (main() is omitted in the examples from now)
 ```
 Event.event({type='loop'},